 In some instances, the physical condition of a student may prevent attendance in clinical assignments but he or she is still capable of reporting to didactic class.
-The student must provide to the program director written documentation from a licensed independent practitioner (LIP) to be excused from the clinical assignment.
+The student must provide written documentation from a licensed independent practitioner (LIP) to the program director to be excused from the clinical assignment.
 A written release from a LIP is necessary for the student to return to clinical attendance.
-Prior to graduating, the student must make up the lost clinical time in excess of the provided vacation/illness time.
+Students who are absent beyond the provided vacation/illness time must make up the clinical time prior to graduating.
 The student is expected to continue to attend the scheduled didactic classes as specified by policy or instructor while restricted from clinical education.